topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

    *The newly created icon for ancient monuments in the waypoint icons screen.*

-The newly created icon can now be used for creating new waypoints, and for :ref:`changing the icon of waypoints <ss-waypoint-change-icon>`.
+The newly created icon can now be used for :ref:`creating new waypoints <ss-waypoint-create-map>`, and for :ref:`changing the icon of waypoints <ss-waypoint-change-icon>`.

 Editing icons
 ~~~~~~~~~~~~~